wonderfulkasey/worldy/README.md

 # README

-# Worlding - A RAILS Application
+# Worldy - A RAILS Application

 An application to store your worlds, plots, and characters - as well as view others'.